What Size Pool Pump Do I Need - 5 Essential Tips

 The Basic Concept of Pool Filtration

-To work out what size pump the right fit for your pool and add on features, take on board the following five essential considerations:
+To work out what size pump is the right fit for your pool and add on features, take on board the following five essential considerations:

 1. How Many Litres Per Minute Your Pool Pump Needs To Produce